Materials from professional development events will be available on the Event Materials page.

 April 25, 2025 9:00am - 4:00pm ET

-This is the registration for the virtual student conference.
+This is the registration for the virtual conference.
 This conference will be held virtually on Zoom with an in-person Networking Event from 6 - 8 pm ET following the conference.
 To register for the Networking Event, please do so here.

 As evaluators, researchers, and policymakers, we are called upon to examine accepted practice and reflect on our own values and positionality.
 Join us for the 7th DC Consortium Student Conference on Evaluation and Policy (DCSCEP) to explore different ways of knowing.
 This conference invites us to expand our understanding of how various contexts and approaches influence knowing, being, and doing in evaluation.
 We will discuss, for example, the application of cultural responsiveness, systems theory, and asset-based approaches, as well as the implications of technological advancements across all methods.
 Together, we will build a deeper appreciation for the varied ways of knowing in evaluation.